Service

 Identity platforms that are manually configured and loosely governed create a predictable set of problems - instability, environment drift, slow releases, and poor confidence in what is actually running in production.

-This service transforms how identity platforms are built, operated, and evolved — introducing the engineering discipline that makes them predictable, testable, and safe to change at pace.
+• introducing the engineering discipline that makes them predictable, testable, and safe to change at pace.

 Problems Addressed